karolpiateknet/karolpiateknet.github.io/main/about.md

 - IoT smart home app
 - and more

-You can see more details about my experience in [my LinkedIn Profile](https://www.linkedin.com/in/karolpiatek/)

 # 🌱 Skills I'm currently working on
 - iOS modularization
 - Android security